Axiematic/datawookie/content/blog/2018-08-01-writing-a-conference-proposal.md

 There are some constraints which are often not explicit but are just common sense:

 - Choose a short, snappy title (four to ten words is good).

+## Who Should Attend?
+(Who Shouldn't?)

+This does not really relate to standard conference talks but is super important if you are giving a workshop or tutorial.
+It can also be applied to any training event.

+The description should clearly state the intended audience.
+Who should be there and who shouldn't?
+Who will benefit from the content and who won't.

+Why is this important?
+You don't want to have people in the audience who are already familiar with all of the material.
+Similarly, they shouldn't be there if they do not have the necessary background for the content to be interesting and useful.
+Ideally you want to have an audience who is primed and receptive to your content.

+Shouldn't the title be enough?
+Well, in my experience, no. I have given some training which has been clearly pitched as "Introductory" but there have been people in the audience who already knew everything that I had to present.
+This makes your position as presenter awkward and it also results in a poor experience for these (inappropriate) members of the audience.

+So, following the description of what you will be talking about, have two sections which state who should and should not attend.
+Having clear examples of job roles and experience can help make these more concrete.

 ## Proposal Checklist